Buying an EV: Which type of electric car is right for you?

-New EV prices start from around £25,000.
-Alternatively, buy used and you can start ‘motoring electric’ from £5,000 or so.
-However, choosing the right vehicle is vital.
+Prices for new EVs start from around £25,000.
+Alternatively, buy used and you can start ‘Motoring Electric’ from £5,000 or so.
+Either way, choosing the right vehicle for you is important.

-In this article, we run through the important points to consider before you buy an electric car.
+In the following guide, we run through the main points to consider before you buy an electric car.
 Answer these questions and your path should become clearer.

 Should I buy a new or used electric car?